 Problems, bottlenecks, technology, what is the issues?
 NRSP10 project going online – do the survey of the public plant breeding programs to see how programs are moving, tied to interactive U.S. map.
 Need to do survey.
 For comparative purpose.

 Next step – get similar thing done for private sector and understand educational competencies for workforce development.
 Public suggests educational system is not outputting the right skillsets to be translational.
 They need more comprehensive understanding.
 LIST of core competencies is being compiled.
 GET A SUMMARY/link for Rosexec website of papers.

+Nahla Bassil – Funding from CGC to genotype with 35K or 54K Axiom array the entire USDA strawberry F. x ananassa collection (~500) being phenotyped by Steve Knapp’s group mostly for root rot resistance.

 Phenotyping